hrosman94/GetSharpsAndFlats/README.md

 allow the user to get the number of sharps and flats for any amount of sharps/flats that they enter in their initial input.
 For example, if the user would like to know the sharps/flats for C####, they could.

+HOW TO USE:

+To use, the user can compile the file, run, and then when prompted, enter the key of the major scale that they would like to know how many sharps/flats there are.
+The answer must be valid.
+I.e., it must consist of

+1) A valid letter, A-G
+2) Followed by flat for a flat key, N for a natural key, or # for a sharp key.